-Tiny Escape is 20 acres of land in the high desert that acts as backdrop for a collection of tiny homes.
+With 20 acres of land in the high desert as a backdrop, the Tiny Escape is a collection of tiny homes, available to rent for relaxing getaways.
 Each stay offers an experience curated for the swath of land on which it is built.
-Their goal is to create space.
-A Space to create, relax, and to simply get away from the noise.
+Their goal is to create space to create, relax and simply get away from the noise.

 THE BRIEF